railsagainstignorance/hex-regex/README.md

 genex.rb is a work in progress

 ToDo
-- look for a way to stitch a sequence of FRs together
+- look for a way to stitch a sequence of FRs together.
+DONE
- - will need to specify a mex length of string per sub chain
- - need to use the idea of chain in two ways: FR->FR->FR, and for a given FR, FRE->FRE->FRE
+ - need to use the idea of chain in two ways: FR->FR->FR, and for a given FR, FRE->FRE->FRE.
+DONE
- - too prone to error to have one chaining mechanism
+ - too prone to error to have one chaining mechanism.
+DONE
-- will need to pass forward labelled matches
+- will need to pass forward labelled matches.DONE
-- will need to parse the regex into its pieces
+- will need to parse the regex into its pieces.
+DONE
- - perhaps pass in a list of (spec,repeat_char) pairs
+ - perhaps pass in a list of (spec,repeat_char) pairs.
+DONE
 - FragmentParser: how to handle ([^A]|AAA)   um, tricky.
 DONE
  - will need FragmentGen/FragmentRepeater/etc to handle ([^ABC]|DDD).
 DONE
   - in can FragmentParser convert ([^ABC]|DDD) into [D,E,F,G,H,...Z,DDD].
 DONE
  - can currently parse regex_string='ABC*[^ABC]+\1\2?[ABC]*[^ABC]+.*..+...?(..?)\1(AA|BBB)'
-- FragmentChainer: to stitch together multiple pieces of a regex, as parsed by FragmentParser
+- FragmentChainer: to stitch together multiple pieces of a regex, as parsed by FragmentParser.
+DONE
+- drive the FREs from the parsed regex fragments.
+DONE
+- implement backreferences.
+DONE
+ - pass backreferences in via next from FragmentChainElement.
+DONE
+ - test next via FragmentChainer.
+DONE
 - how to specify/enforce a precise limit on string length.
 A new param to pass through?
-- drive the FREs from the parsed regex fragments
-- implement backreferences
- - pass backreferences in via next from FragmentChainElement
- - test next via FragmentChainer
 - specify/limit overall generated string length